 What Is Live Resin?

-Live resin is a type of concentrate made from cannabis plants that are frozen immediately after harvest.
-This freezing process helps preserve the plant’s cannabinoids and terpenes (the compounds that give cannabis its distinctive smell and flavor).
+Live resin is a cannabis concentrate made from freshly harvested and frozen flowers (buds).
+Freezing buds immediately after harvesting helps preserve cannabinoids and terpenes (the compounds that give cannabis its distinctive smell and flavor).

 The extraction is typically done using solvents like butane or propane, which “pull” the cannabinoids and terpenes from the plant material.
 The final product after extraction will be a sticky, waxy substance with a strong cannabis smell and more potency than any flower.